-With the issuance of Huifa [2013] No.30, effective from 1 September 2013, the procedures to apply for a foreign exchange ("forex") remittance with regard to service trade are further simplified.
-In Addition, under the Announcement [2013] No. 40 of State Administration of Taxation ("SAT"), a record filing system replaces the tax clearance certificate for outward remittance.
+With the issuance of Huifa [2013] No.30, effective from 1 September 2013, the procedures to apply for a forex remittance with regard to service trade are further simplified.
+In addition, under the Announcement [2013] No. 40 of State Administration of Taxation ("SAT"), a record filing system replaces the tax clearance certificate for outward remittance.
 Furthermore, the record filing requirement is waived for a forex payment less than or equivalent to USD 50,000.

-As for foreign exchange transactions of capital account items, a FIE is generally required to obtain prior approval from the SAFE.
+As for forex transactions of capital account items, a FIE is generally required to obtain prior approval from the SAFE.

-From a foreign exchange control perspective, foreign investors should be aware that:
+From a forex control perspective, foreign investors should be aware that:

-- a FIE must have its export proceeds remitted back into the PRC; - a FIE must register its foreign exchange borrowing with the SAFE; - a FIE, with prior approval from the SAFE, may open a foreign exchange account with a bank outside the PRC; - an expatriate is allowed to remit his or her PRC-sourced salaries and other legitimate income out of the PRC after tax clearance.
+- a FIE must have its export proceeds remitted back into the PRC: - a FIE must register its foreign exchange borrowing with the SAFE; - a FIE, with prior approval from the SAFE, may open a forex account with a bank outside the PRC: - an expatriate is allowed to remit his/her PRC-sourced salaries and other legitimate income out of the PRC after tax clearance.